abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 # Step 4 - Analyze

 -   How should you organize your data to perform analysis on it?
-Load data sets into R which will be used for analyzation.
-Update time/date formats for R processing, and organize by user instead of number string.
+I updated time/date formats and organized by user id instead of number strings.
--   Has your data been properly formatted? yes
+-   Has your data been properly formatted?
+My data is formatted properly.
 -   What surprises did you discover in the data?
-Plenty of missing data/outliers and weight log data was very lightly used.
+In the data there were plenty of missing values and the weight log data section was very lightly used.
 -   What trends or relationships did you find in the data?
-Sleep users are typically getting in the range of 6 – 8 hours of sleep a night (with exception of a few below and above.)
-Heart rate and Average Intensity are strongly correlated.
+I found that sleep users are typically getting in the range of 6 – 8 hours of sleep per night and heart rate/average intensity are strongly correlated.
 -   How will these insights help answer your business questions?
-    Understanding how users are implementing their smart devices within their daily routine is vital for product strength.
-After better understanding sleep routines, athletic intensities, and where users may be letting down their smart device useage, we as a team are better able to understand how to market the product.
+    Understanding how users are using their smart devices is vital for product growth.
+After drawing insights into how non Bellabeat smart device users are using their smart devices, the Bellabeat marketing team will have better direction for its marketing strategy.

 ## Summary of Analysis

-After reviewing these data sets I have discovered three major trends.
+After reviewing these data sets I discovered three major trends.
-First is from the sleepday_merged data set.
-Here, I analyzed the average hours of sleep each user is getting per night, from March 12 through April 12.
-After dropping outliers and analyzing the data it is apparent that users are getting between 6 to 8 hours of sleep.
-My second analyzation was of the heartrate_seconds_merged and hourlyntensity_merged data sets.
-After analyzing data for user 6 on 4/12/16, it is noticeable the effect that average intensity has on heart rate.
+First, users are getting anywhere between 6 to 8 hours of sleep per night.
+This is shown in sleep data for twenty users from March 12 to April 12.
+Next, in the heartrate and hourly intensities data sets I noticed the correlation between hourly intensity and heart rate.
 These two variables are strongly correlated with a correlation coefficient of **0.878**.
-My last analysis was of weight log information.
-Trends in this data set show that many users are not logging their weight information.
+Lastly, trends in weightLog_data prove that many users are not consistently logging weight information.

 # Step 5 - Share

 -   Were you able to answer the business questions?
-Yes, After analyzing trends in sleep, heart rate and intensity, and weight log our business question, “how can we use trends in data from non Bellabeat smart device users to inform the marketing strategy of one Bellabeat
-    product: Bellabeat app?” has been answered.
-We can use the information on sleep data to market our apps potential of monitoring sleep and creating alarms to notify you of when prime times of sleep/awake are.
-In addition to this the Bellabeat team must add value to weight log in order to create additional features to use within the app that are currently being let down.
-Thirdly after monitoring intensity and heart rate it is clear to see correlations and this is a steady of example of two data inputs that could be combined for graphs within the app.
+Yes, I was able to better guide marketing strategy after drawing insights from trends in the data sets.
 -   What story does your data tell?
-The data gives us insight into how smart device users are using the product, their own personal sleep/exercise habits, and how we can implement these trends into our own product to create success for Bellabeat.
+The data story shares how smart device users are utilizing their products.
 -   How do your findings relate to your original question?
-Lack of weight information shows a weak point in measuring data and a way to better our product, sleep data shows a way to create value within the Bellabeat app, intensity and heart rate data is a good way to help target a niche of customers who will have value added to their lives by purchasing Bellabeat product.
+The findings answer the original question, "How are non Bellabeat smart device users utilizing their devices?"
+These users are utilizing trackers, graphs, and logs in their smart devices.
 -   Who is your audience?
 What is the best way to communicate with them?
-    Audience is a marketing team within Bellabeat, best way to communicate with them is through presentation.
+    My audience is key stakeholders and the best way to communicate with them is through effective presentation.
 -   Can data visualization help you share your findings?
-Yes, data visualizations are key for expressing findings from the analysis.
+Yes, data visualizations are key for displaying results from an analysis.
 -   Is your presentation accessible to your audience?
-Yes presentation is accessible to audience
+No, the presentation is for stakeholders.

 ## Visualizations and Key Findings

 ### Sleep Patterns

 This visualization represents sleep patterns of users.
-I have decided to drop data from user 4 and user 18 due to unrealistic sleep times.
+I decided to drop data from user 4 and user 18 due to unrealistic sleep times.
 22 of 33 users were included in this data set due to lack of input data.

-My first analysis will be of sleepDay_merged data.
-I want to analyze normal amount of sleep per user from April to May of 2016.
+My first analysis pertained to sleepDay_merged data.
+I wanted to analyze normal amount of sleep per user from April to May of 2016.

 ![Sleep Patterns](/assets/images/sleep_data_update2.jpg){:class="img-responsive"}